BernardoLima92/STM32F446_Lock_in_V01/README.md

 ![Lock-in Processing img](https://user-images.githubusercontent.com/114233216/228120262-0e5bbd8e-1b59-4e33-bd7d-913f8ae0ed24.png)

 In summary, the signals Vs and Vr are multiplied in phase and in quadrature (i.e. with Vr shifted by 90°), are filtered, and finally undergo vector multiplication.
+But, Where do these Vs and Vr signals come from?

 The entire mathematical operation is described in detail in this file:
 [Lock-in Processing.pdf](https://github.com/BernardoLima92/STM32F446_Lock_in_V01/files/11084935/Lock-in.Processing.pdf).